 Gwen Arrington, director of administration at the Georgia Sports Hall of Fame, was awarded the 2014 Otis Hughes Tourism Spirit Award.

-“She has been the driving force behind the museum ... and always encourages staff members to offer help in any way they can,” said CVB board Chairman Jim David, who also is superintendent of the Ocmulgee National Monument.
+“She has been the driving force behind the museum ... and always encourages staff members to offer help in any way they can,” said CVB board Chairman Jim David, who also is superintendent of the Ocmulgee Mounds National Historical Park.
 “Gwen is also a talented docent.”

 Courtney Jackson, a server at Molly’s Cafe, was presented the B.J.
 Cain Top of the Line Award.

 “Courtney is always cheerful when greeting and serving customers,” David said.
 “She goes out of her way to ensure the needs of her customers are being met.”

 The featured speaker at the meeting was Steve Chandler, owner of Chandlerthinks, a branding and digital strategy firm based in Franklin, Tennessee.

 The CVB hired Chandler to help develop a destination and community brand for Macon.
 The process of creating that brand, which includes research and planning a strategy, will cost about $50,000, Smith said after the meeting.

 “A brand is what customers and potential customers think about your product and services,” Chandler said.
 Everyone in the community will be part of the branding initiative “because you already are.”

 A brand is about being distinctive, but it doesn’t mean everyone uses the exact same logo, he said.
 For example, Nashville’s brand is “the music city,” but its chamber, city and others have different logos with one thing in common.
 They all use a music note in their logos.